win10ogod/trae-agent/README.md

 ## 🙏 Acknowledgments

+We extend our heartfelt gratitude to the original **Trae Agent** project and its contributors for creating this foundational framework.
+This project builds upon their excellent work and innovative agent architecture.

+Special thanks to:
+- The Trae Agent development team for their pioneering work in LLM-based software engineering agents
-We thank Anthropic for building the [anthropic-quickstart](https://github.com/anthropics/anthropic-quickstarts) project that served as a valuable reference for the tool ecosystem.
+- Anthropic for building the [anthropic-quickstart](https://github.com/anthropics/anthropic-quickstarts) project that served as a valuable reference for the tool ecosystem
+- All contributors who helped shape the original Trae Agent into a powerful, research-friendly platform